 A wedding dress is often one of the most important pieces that can take months to find, order, arrive and alter.
 Note that bridal shops and designers may be able to accommodate a last-minute order at an additional cost.
 To work within our time and budget allowances, Abby searched for her dress at local bridal consignment shops, ultimately finding and leaving with her dress on the same day.

 Grant yourself the freedom to include or forgo traditions as you see fit.
 Simplifying your ceremony and reception according to your unique vision will save you time and energy during the planning process, as well as help you craft a celebration that is personally meaningful to the two of you.

 For many couples, wedding planning is a uniquely stressful season.
 In the midst of all the to-do lists and mounting pressure, don’t lose sight of what really matters in all this: your marriage.
 Set aside intentional time to continue investing in your relationship, and do the hard work to prepare for your future as a married couple.
-Abby and I were helped by premarital counseling sessions with an older couple from our church, as well the wisdom of Tim & Kathy Keller’s book on marriage.
+Abby and I were helped by premarital counseling sessions with an older couple from our church, as well the wisdom from Tim & Kathy Keller’s book, The Meaning of Marriage.